HackSoc/csbot/README.markdown

 We are developing an IRC bot and plugin system for the #cs-york channel on irc.freenode.net.

 ## Development ##
-It's either written in Python or Haskell, we still haven't decided which.
+It's written in Python 2.7, sing the PEP 8 coding style.

 ## Code Management & Version Control ##
 The code is stored [here](http://github.com/csyork/csbot/) on github.com.
 Please fork it if you want to help with it.

 The basic procedure for contributing is as follows

 - make your changes
 - fetch changes from upstream
 - check the diffs to ensure nothing is broken